 view any detailed information of the Offers;

-subscribe for any shares in an Issuer under an Offer; or
+subscribe for any shares in an Issuer under an Offer.

-15.3 If you refer any complaint to us and we are unable to resolve that complaint by good faith negotiations, we will refer the dispute to Financial Services Complaints Limited.
+15.2 If you refer any complaint to us and we are unable to resolve that complaint by good faith negotiations, we will refer the dispute to Financial Services Complaints Limited (in New Zealand) or Financial Ombudsman Service Limited (in Australia).

-17.8 Any illegality, unenforceability or invalidity of a provision of this Investor Agreement does not affect the legality, enforceability or validity of the remaining provisions of the Investor Agreement.
+16.8 Any illegality, unenforceability or invalidity of a provision of the Investor Agreement does not affect the legality, enforceability or validity of the remaining provisions of the Investor Agreement.